juvus/CNN_Train_Using_PSO/README.md

 Technologies: C++, Qt (for GUI)

 ## Licence
-Engine code in this project is available under the `GPLv3` license.
+Code in this project is available under the `GPLv3` license.
 You can find the license file here: [LICENSE](/LICENSE)